DeMarco Murray: Dallas Cowboys

+2011 season

-Murray was selected in the third round with the 71st overall pick in the 2011 NFL Draft by the Dallas Cowboys.
+Murray was selected in the third round with the 71st overall pick in the 2011 NFL draft by the Dallas Cowboys.
 He was the sixth running back chosen in the 2011 draft.

-2011 season: Rookie year

 On July 29, 2011, Murray signed a four-year contract worth $2.97 million including a signing bonus worth $622,000.

 Murray started his rookie year as the third string running back behind starter Felix Jones and second string running back Tashard Choice.
-From Week 1 to Week 4, Murray had 14 carries for 39 yards (2.78 average) and added three receptions for 16 receiving yards.
+From Week 1 to Week 4, Murray had 14 carries for 39 yards (2.78 average) and added three receptions for 16 yards.
 On October 16, the Cowboys traveled to Gillette Stadium to face the New England Patriots.
 Felix Jones went down with a high-ankle sprain, which increased the amount of opportunities for Murray.
 Murray finished the day with 11 carries for 34 yards and added one reception for seven yards in the 20–16 loss.

-With the Cowboys owning a record of 2–3, the Cowboys faced the St. Louis Rams in Week 7.
+With the Cowboys owning a record of 2–3, they faced the St. Louis Rams in Week 7.
 Felix Jones was declared out for the game due to the high ankle sprain injury sustained the week before.
 The team declared Tashard Choice as the starter for the game and Murray as the second-string running back.
-Murray had 25 carries for 253 yards and a touchdown in the 34–7 victory over the Rams, breaking Emmitt Smith's single-game rushing record for a Cowboys running back of 237 yards set at Philadelphia against the Eagles on October 31, 1993.
+Murray had 25 carries for 253 yards and a touchdown during the 34–7 victory, breaking Emmitt Smith's single-game rushing record for a Cowboys running back of 237 yards set at Philadelphia against the Eagles on October 31, 1993.
 The record total included a first-quarter 91-yard touchdown run that was the longest rush of the 2011 season and was second-longest in Cowboys history, after an NFL-record 99-yard run by Tony Dorsett in January 1983.
-Among the other records he set during this game were a rookie rushing record for a game in franchise history, previously held by Dorsett with 206 yards in 1977.
-His 10.1 yards-per-carry is the highest rushing average with 20-or-more attempts for a game in club history, previously held by Dorsett with 8.96 in 1977, the tenth most rushing yards in a game in league history, the second-most rushing yards in a game by a rookie in league history, the second-longest touchdown run on a player's first career rushing touchdown in league history, and the most rushing yards by a running back in one game ever allowed by the Rams in franchise history.
+Among the other records Murray set during this game were a rookie rushing record for a game in franchise history, previously held by Dorsett with 206 yards in 1977.
+Murray’s 10.1 yards-per-carry is the highest rushing average with 20-or-more attempts for a game in club history, previously held by Dorsett with 8.96 in 1977, the tenth most rushing yards in a game in league history, the second-most rushing yards in a game by a rookie in league history, the second-longest touchdown run on a player's first career rushing touchdown in league history, and the most rushing yards by a running back in one game ever allowed by the Rams in franchise history.
 Murray earned the Rookie of the Week award and FedEx Ground NFL Player of the Week for his game against the Rams.
 After the Rams game, Tashard Choice was released leaving the team with only two healthy running backs, rookie Phillip Tanner and Murray, with Felix Jones still sidelined with an injury.
 Murray's historic day ended up being the most rushing yards by a single player in any game in the 2011 season.